 2. Cessation of Seizures

 Eclamptic seizures are treated with magnesium sulphate (Table 4).
-The patient should be assessed for signs of hypermagnesaemia (hyper-reflexia, respiratory depression), and the fetus monitored via continuous CTG.
+The patient should be assessed for signs of hypermagnesaemia (hypo-reflexia, respiratory depression), and the fetus monitored via continuous CTG.

 |Table 4 – Management of Eclamptic Seizures with Magnesium Sulphate|